-Essential oil diffusers deliver a diluted form of essential oil into the air, allowing a person to continually inhale a fragrance or combination of fragrances.
+Essential oil diffusers deliver a diluted form of essential oil into the air, allowing a person to continually inhale a single scent or combination of aromas.

 Keep reading to learn more about how they work, if they work, and some of the best essential oil diffusers available.